keithreynoldsworld/friendinvaders/README.md

 ## Bare Bones and More features

-Please keep mind what I've described is a minimal bare bones version - the bottom rung I hope to acheive.
+Please keep mind what I've described is a minimal bare bones version - the bottom rung I hope to achieve.

 Other features include:
 * upon been killed, a picture of the user's friend who killed him or her appears with a speech bubble that says "haha [user name] you're dead"